 George Harrison didn’t quite get all the recognition he deserved during his lifetime.
-While McCartney and Lennon continue to gobble up most of the credit for the juggernaut legacy of The Beatles, hardcore George Harrison fans are typically happy to sit back and enjoy his profound musical contributions without the hype.
+While McCartney and Lennon continue to gobble up most of the credit for the juggernaut legacy of The Beatles, hardcore Harrison fans are typically happy to sit back and enjoy his profound musical contributions without the hype.

-George Harrison's Origin Story
+George’s Origin Story

-Later that year, George’s father bought him a Dutch Egmond flat-top acoustic guitar and his life was changed forever.
+Later that year, his father bought him a Dutch Egmond flat-top acoustic guitar and his life was changed forever.
 The guitar was not fancy by any means, and it was purchased for £3.10, which is about $150 in today’s currency.

 John Lennon is said to have not wanted Harrison in the band because he was “too young,” but his persistence paid off and was later accepted into the group.
 In defiance of his father, George dropped out of high school at age 16 and the group started going by The Beatles and touring seriously by 1960.